grease-xmr/grease/circuits/README.md

 ## Prerequisites

 `gcc` version 13 is required to run Noir.
-Ubuntu 22.04 does not support this version so you may need to look up how to upgrade it.
+Ubuntu 22.04 does not support this version, so you may need to look up how to upgrade it.

 ## Install the Noir compiler